 A student’s experience at Piedmont Community College does not begin and end in the classroom.
 Various activities, opportunities and functions of a social and professional nature are offered in order to provide a well-rounded campus atmosphere.
 The College encourages participation in student organizations and activities

 Student Government Association (SGA) is your representative body to address issues and concerns.
-SGA promotes student advocacy, budget recommendation, student events, support of student organizations, and community service.
+SGA promotes student advocacy, voting initiatives, budget recommendation, student events, support of student organizations, and community service.

-The SGA Executive Committee members are elected by the student body and include the SGA president, vice president, secretary, treasurer, and public information officer.
+The SGA Executive Committee members are elected by the student body and include the SGA president, vice president, secretary, treasurer, public information officer, parliamentarian, and Caswell member at large.
 The Executive Committee represents the needs and interests of all PCC students.
 These officers are elected each year in April and serve a full-year term.